 Alimony laws are a complicated set of rules, which can drastically vary from state to state.
-In particular, Texas has very clear guidelines about the circumstances surrounding any potential alimony payments that you could receive due to your impending split.
+In particular, Texas has very clear guidelines about the circumstances surrounding any potential alimony payments you could receive due to your impending split.

-For spouses who are considering petitioning the courts or working through the negotiation process for alimony, you will want to clearly understand the qualifications, amounts, and duration of payments that you could reasonably expect to receive.
+For spouses who are considering petitioning the courts or working through the negotiation process for alimony, you will want to clearly understand the qualifications, amounts, and duration of payments you could reasonably expect to receive.

-What are the basics that you need to consider when requesting alimony payments in Texas?
+What are the basics you need to consider when requesting alimony payments in Texas?
 In this article, you will find out what the state laws allow.

 What Is Alimony?